 This message is sent when a text is created.
 The text number of the text is sent in text-no and the text stat in text-stat.
-This message is sent to all logged-in members of any recipient of the text.
+This message is sent to all logged-in members of any recipient of the text, any text it is a comment of, and any text it is a footnote of.

-In protocol version 10 this call has been superseded by Section 5.14 [async-new-text], page 116.
+In protocol version 10 this call has been superseded by Section 5.14 [async-new-text], page 136.